 This article studies John Locke’s perception of private property as the ultimate enabler of freedom and democracy; an idea which defined the future course of Western democracy.
 How relevant is this idea today in the context of modern capitalism?
 Could a democratic society exist without this notion of property rights?

 This article, written for the Mount Observer, identifies crucial flaws of the traditional left-right political spectrum and introduces peers to a broader ideological map, The Political Compass.

 Edited and Published by The Mount Observer

 Who is worthy of governing?
 When should authority be questioned and obeyed?
-How can power be equitably distributed and maintained?
-This article utilizes sources in the fields of philosophy, political science and history to explore these questions and more.
+Is concentrated power destined to be corrupted?
+This article utilizes the work of Thomas Hobbes, specifically Leviathan (1651), to explore these questions and more.